ZinggJM/GxEPD/README.md

 - The GxGDEP015OC1 class can be used with Waveshare 1.54inch e-Paper SPI display.
 - The GxGDE0213B1 class can be used with Waveshare 2.13inch e-Paper SPI display.
 - The GxGDEH029A1 class can be used with Waveshare 2.9inch e-Paper SPI display.
-- The GDEW042T2 class can be used with Waveshare 4.2inch e-Paper SPI display.
+- The GxGDEW042T2 class can be used with Waveshare 4.2inch e-Paper SPI display.
+- The GxGDEW027C44 class may be usable with the Waveshare 264x176 2.7inch 3 color E-Ink display.

 Support for partial update and paged drawing (AVR, low RAM).
 - To use on AVR (UNO, NANO) Arduino IDE 1.8.x is required (optimizing linker) for code space.